"Waskway ahtik" (Was-quay-ah-tik)

 *PRINTS: The large print image itself is 12"x12" and the paper extends to 13"x13".
 If matted, off-white non-yellowing mat is added to the print, perfect for framing.
 Includes design story and artist bio.
 Printed locally, 100% recycled FSC-certified paper.

-*PRINT ON CANVAS: Large canvas, 24"x24".
+*PRINT ON CANVAS: Large canvas.
 The print is high quality giclée on exhibition style (deep) canvas.
 Comes ready to hang.
+Two sizes: 24"x24" or 30"x30".

-Shipping: Via Canada Post Expedited Parcel.
-Allow two weeks for delivery for within Canada, longer for international.
+Shipping: Via Canada Post.
+Allow two or more weeks for delivery for within Canada, longer for international.
 Prices calculated on check-out.